 - anyone that screens a film to an audience

 However, there are exemptions which have recently come into force under the Live Music Act followed by further deregulation under the Licensing Act and Deregulation Act.
-Please check the links provided to see if you will require a licence.

 Does the Act include outdoors entertainment?